JanHerca/urantiapedia/output/wikijs/en/help/github_content.md

 For each language to be incorporated in *Urantiapedia*, the following input will be used:
 - An official translation of *The Urantia Book*, or the original for English, in HTML format.
 This content will be left in the `input/html/book-xx` folder of the project on GitHub, where `xx` is the two-letter code for the language (`es` = Spanish, `en` = English, etc.).
 In the case of the Spanish language, since there are several translations, `book-es` will contain the so-called European edition, `book-es-1993` the 1993 translation, and `book-es-2021` the 2021 translation.
 - A copyright-free translation of *The Bible*, as standard as possible, and in the language in question.
 The format will be LaTeX and the files will be left in the `input/tex/bible-xx` folder of GitHub project, where `xx` is the language code.
-- A copy of *Paramony* footnotes in English.
-This is a file with cross references between *The Bible* and *The Urantia Book* located in `input/json/footnotes-book-en.json`.
-It has been created using a cross-reference relationship developed by Duane L. Faw ([Paramony](https://urantia-book.org/urantiabook/paramony/)), converted from its original TXT format to a JSON format that is easier to process.
-The copy must be renamed modifying the last two letters by those of the language code.
-For example, for French, create a copy of the file in English and call that copy as `input/json/footnotes-book-fr.json`.
+- A copy of *Paramony* in a language in which it is already translated, for example, in Spanish.
+The Paramony is a cross-reference between *The Bible* and *The Urantia Book* found in `input/markdown/en/paramony`.
+It has been created using the cross reference relationship developed by Duane L. Faw ([Paramony](https://urantia-book.org/urantiabook/paramony/)), converted from its original TXT format to a Markdown format which is more easy to process.
+In English are the tables with the original information; in the rest of the languages we simply copy the texts to be translated.
 - A copy of the *Topic Index* in English language.
 This index is made up of a collection of files found in `input/txt/topic-index-en` folder.
 These TXT files are derived from the appendix of *Urantia Fellowship* edition of *The Urantia Book* ([Topic Index](https://urantia-book.org/urantiabook/topical_index/index.htm)), which we will refer to hereinafter as *Topic Index*.
 This *Topic Index* has been converted to a group of TXT files, one for each letter of the alphabet, with topics that begin with each letter in English.
 The copy must be renamed modifying the last two letters by those of the language code.
 For example, for French, create a copy of the English folder and call that copy as `input/txt/topic-index-fr`.

 In summary, for the French language example, the content to create as input would be: